B$TBetSmarterToolsGuaranteed promo value toolkit

 Betting 101

-A practical guide to guide to many of the terms used throughout this site and in the sports gambling world
+A practical guide to many of the terms used throughout this site and in the sports gambling world

 Odds

 Odds describe the tradeoff between risk and reward.
-Most commonly you will see odds in American format, decimal format, or in terms of implied probability.
+Most commonly you will see odds in American format or decimal format.

 American odds